 Taxes Paid on Selling Senior Housings

-Upon selling senior housing for a considerable amount of money, large taxes are applied to both individual sellers and businesses liquidizing such a large asset.
+Upon selling senior housing for a considerable amount of money, large taxes are applicable to both individual sellers and businesses liquidizing such a large asset.
 In fact, total taxation is likely to reach up to 40% of the initial selling price in some parts of the country.
 Once sold, the following are typically applied to senior housing transactions:

 - Federal Income Taxes